- API fetch

 Swift Async Await: Syntax, Usage, and Practical Examples

-syntax allows you to write asynchronous code in a more readable and structured way.
-Introduced in Swift 5.5, this feature streamlines asynchronous programming by replacing traditional callback-based models with a cleaner, more linear syntax.
-When you use async await Swift
+syntax in Swift allows you to write asynchronous code in a more readable and structured way.
+Introduced in Swift 5.5, it replaces traditional callback-based models with a cleaner, more linear syntax.
+As a result, your code behaves more like synchronous code, making it easier to understand and debug.

-Before Swift 5.5, developers relied heavily on completion handlers, delegate patterns, or reactive libraries to manage concurrency.
-These methods often led to deeply nested closures or complex callback chains, sometimes referred to as "callback hell."
-The async await Swift
+Before Swift 5.5, developers relied on completion handlers, delegate patterns, or reactive libraries to handle concurrency.
+These methods often led to deeply nested closures and hard-to-follow callback chains, commonly referred to as "callback hell".
+Async/await eliminates these issues by allowing functions to pause and resume naturally.

 func fetchUserData() async -> User {